Weird Science

 Enough Theory - Let's Get Practical!

-After this sip of theory, we might ask ourselves whether this has any practical relevance.
-Newtonian fluids?
-Of course—we encounter them every day: we breathe one of them, and water is no stranger to us.
-So, there’s nothing particularly special about them.
-But what about those exotic non-Newtonian ones?
-Well, they’re not as exotic as you might think—you encounter them all the time.
-One example of a shear-thinning non-Newtonian fluid is ketchup in a bottle: it flows more easily when the bottle is shaken or tapped.
-Another example is whipped cream, which also shows lower viscosity when poured.
-However, in this experiment, we’re more interested in a shear-thickening fluid, specifically a simple mixture of cornstarch and water.
+After this brief dose of theory, we might wonder whether it has any real practical relevance.
+What about Newtonian fluids?
+We encounter them every day.
+Air is one example, and water is another familiar case.
+There is nothing particularly unusual about them.
+But what about the so-called exotic non-Newtonian fluids?
+In reality, they are not as rare as they might seem, and we come across them quite often.
+A good example of a shear-thinning non-Newtonian fluid is ketchup, which flows more easily when the bottle is shaken or tapped.
+Whipped cream behaves in a similar way, showing lower viscosity when it is poured.
+In this experiment, however, we will focus on a shear-thickening fluid, specifically a simple mixture of cornstarch and water.

 To proceed with the experiment, you will need a small container to mix the ingredients, along with a portion of cornstarch and cold water (at or below room temperature).

-Pour a certain amount of cornstarch into the container—about a quarter of a cup to start with.
-Then, while stirring continuously, slowly add water in small amounts.
-Initially, the cornstarch will absorb the water, but at some point, you will reach the stage of a non-Newtonian fluid.
-This is easy to recognize because the faster you try to stir, the harder it becomes.
-In extreme cases, the fluid can behave like a plastic solid (tearing and breaking into pieces, which then "melt" back into a uniform liquid when stirring stops).
-When stirred slowly, the fluid behaves like a relatively thin liquid.
-You can add a little more water if needed (but only a small amount, as adding too much water will destroy the non-Newtonian properties, causing the fluid to behave like a regular liquid).
-The mixture should be stirred frequently to prevent separation.
-Below is the prepared non-Newtonian fluid:
+Pour a certain amount of cornstarch into the container, about a quarter of a cup to start with.
+Then, while stirring continuously, slowly add small amounts of water.
+At first, the cornstarch will simply absorb the water, but after a while you will notice a change as the mixture turns into a non-Newtonian fluid.
+You can easily recognize this moment because the faster you stir, the harder it becomes to move the spoon.
+In extreme cases, the mixture behaves almost like a plastic solid, breaking into pieces that melt back into a smooth liquid when you stop stirring.
+When mixed slowly, it behaves like a fairly thin liquid.
+If needed, you can add a bit more water, but only in small amounts, because too much will make it behave like a regular liquid and lose its special properties.
+Stir the mixture often to keep it uniform.
+The photo below shows the finished non-Newtonian fluid.

-Playing with the freshly made goo is quite fascinating.
-When you hit the surface of the liquid quickly and forcefully with a spoon or another object, it resists like solid rubber.
-However, if you touch it gently, the spoon will sink in as if it were a regular liquid.
-Now imagine a pool filled with non-Newtonian fluid—by quickly and forcefully striking its surface with your feet, you can run across it!
-However, the moment you stop, the fluid around your feet becomes less viscous and behaves like a regular liquid, resulting in sinking.
+Playing with the freshly made mixture is surprisingly fascinating.
+When you strike the surface of the liquid quickly and with force using a spoon or another object, it resists like solid rubber.
+If you touch it gently, however, the spoon sinks in as if it were an ordinary liquid.
+Now imagine a pool filled with non-Newtonian fluid.
+By striking the surface quickly with your feet, you can actually run across it.
+The moment you stop, though, the fluid around your feet becomes less viscous and starts behaving like a regular liquid, causing you to sink.

-Another interesting property is that you can mold this mixture into various shapes, just like clay.
-However, this can only happen under dynamic conditions or pressure—you need to act quickly.
-As soon as you stop moving or applying pressure, the fluid begins to flow, leaving a puddle behind.
+Another interesting property is that you can shape this mixture into different forms, much like clay.
+This only happens while the fluid is under pressure or in motion, so you need to work quickly.
+Once you stop moving or applying force, the mixture begins to flow again and spreads out into a puddle.

 Pour some of the fluid onto a flat, smooth countertop.
-It will look like a white puddle, similar to an ordinary liquid.
-However, try quickly scooping it up with a spoon or your hand.
-Surprisingly, the spilled fluid can be moved across the countertop (as long as you do it quickly) and can even be grabbed and lifted.
+At first, it will spread out like a white puddle, resembling an ordinary liquid.
+If you try to scoop it up quickly with a spoon or your hand, you will find that it can be moved across the surface and even picked up, as long as you act fast enough.

 The Fun Part - Bringing the Goo to Life